-Notes to legislative assistants: It would be helpful for you to go over these guidelines with your Representative's guests beforehand, especially the "no flash" rule.
+Notes to legislative assistants:

+It would be helpful for you to go over these guidelines with your member's guests beforehand, especially the "no flash" rule.

-If session is over, but the ceremonial doors are still closed (the protocol period) and your member wants to have pictures taken with visiting constituents on the floor, check with the Chief Clerk or the House Sgt-at-Arms.
+If session is over, but the ceremonial doors are still closed (the protocol period) and your member wants to have pictures taken with visiting constituents on the floor, check with the Chief Clerk, Secretary of the Senate, or the Sergeant-at-Arms for your Chamber.
 If it is determined that the picture-taking is not disruptive to others in the Chamber, it MAY be allowed...but only if requested.

-A special exception for accredited commercial broadcast television on the North side-aisle: During session, one (and only one) tripod TV camera may be used on the North aisle at a time.
+A special exception for accredited commercial broadcast television on the North side-aisle:

+During session, one (and only one) tripod TV camera may be used on the North aisle at a time.
 No special lighting, no blockage of other's views, no blockage of exits and walkways.
 The various television stations will have to work out rotation times among themselves in the event of multiple requests.